fluentform/fluentform/readme.txt

 * In-Depth Analytics where you can see how many times it's displayed and how many leads were captured from Contact Forms.
 * Set Default Value On Contact Form Fields or you can populate from URL parameters
 * Export/Import Contact Forms
-* MailChimp Integration - Add Lead/Contact on MailChimp on form submission
+* Mailchimp Integration - Add Lead/Contact on Mailchimp on form submission
 * Slack Integration - Send Slack notification of Contact Form Submission.
 * Export Data - You can export data as CSV/Exel/ODS or JSON format.
 * Advanced Data Filtering where you can see data by status and also by date range.

 What a good Contact Form builder plugin is if the users can’t use it with ease and the way they want.
 And deep inside, you know too as well, how important it is to present your audience a website that is designed keeping in mind the audience’s need and necessity first.
 So in times, you might as well feel like customizing a contact form or subscription form suitable for a specific portion of your audience.
-And this is where you will find that WP Fluent Forms is the most powerful and flexible form builder tool developed so far.
+And this is where you will find that Fluent Forms is the most powerful and flexible form builder tool developed so far.

 And not only that, this form builder is so easy to use, even a complete beginner will be able to create and publish forms in less than 5 minutes!

-As responsiveness is a must for any online tool these days, WP Fluent Forms is developed as a 100% mobile responsive contact form builder, so that your forms look great on all kinds of devices (mobiles, tablets, laptops, and desktops).
+As responsiveness is a must for any online tool these days, Fluent Forms is developed as a 100% mobile responsive contact form builder, so that your forms look great on all kinds of devices (mobiles, tablets, laptops, and desktops).

-Here goes a list of all the Premium features you will be enjoying in WP Fluent Forms:
+Here goes a list of all the Premium features you will be enjoying in Fluent Forms:

 == Super Fast Contact Forms ==
-WP Fluent Forms is built for speed.
+Fluent Forms is built for speed.
 It does not slow down your site nor load lots of css & js.
 A standard form only loads less than 30KB css and js combined, which is the lowest among all the form builders out there.
-WP Fluent Forms will outperform a big way if you compare with all the form builders plugin.
-Most of the form builders plugin loads at least 300KB assets to load a simple form where WP Fluent Forms load 10% of the average size.
+Fluent Forms will outperform a big way if you compare with all the form builders plugin.
+Most of the form builders plugin loads at least 300KB assets to load a simple form where Fluent Forms load 10% of the average size.
 Build the fastest contact forms and web forms in minutes.

 == Conversational Forms ==
 Fluent Forms v4.0 is live, and it's more powerful than ever!
 With the most awaited Conversational Forms, the plugin became your no. 1 choice to build next-level WordPress forms.